 Front End Development

 Mario tests his markup using the W3C HTML5 Validator to ensure that the markup is semantically correct and well formed.
 Although Mario makes a real concerted effort he does not guarantee code is 100% valid site wide, but instead focuses on a consistent cross-browser user experience.
-In addition, he uses the HTML5 Boilerplate template for development, but modified for his own project needs.
+In addition, he uses the Bootstrap for development, but modified for his own project needs.

 Mario also tests his CSS using the W3C CSS Validation Service to ensure conformance with W3C open standards.
 Additionally, Mario uses normalize.css to make rendering more consistent across browsers.
 This set of CSS rules is used to normalize a browser's “built-in” default styles by reseting the styling of all HTML elements to a consistent baseline.